Clients are always chasing the newest beauty treatments and going after the hottest trends.

 Acne occurs when the sebaceous glands release too much oil into the skin’s pores.
 Bacteria use the oil, or sebum, as food and causes the pore to become inflamed, resulting in a pimple.
 By stopping the production of sebum, you decrease the amount of oil on the face and minimize the chance of acne.

-In addition to clearing breakouts, Botox has a number off-label uses that include eliminating excess sweating, controlling leaky bladders and minimizing scars.
+In addition to clearing breakouts, Botox has several off-label uses that include eliminating excess sweating, controlling leaky bladders and minimizing scars.

 Needle-Free Acne Treatment Options